harrietrc/loadimpact-docs/jekyll/_v4/getting-started/load-impact-trial-guide.md

 ---
 layout: classic-docs
 title: LoadImpact 4.0 Trial Guide
-description: Tutorial to utilize all the features within Load Impact 4.0, both in the cloud and locally with it's companion, k6.
+description: Tutorial to utilize all the features within LoadImpact 4.0, both in the cloud and locally with it's companion, k6.
 categories: [getting-started]
 order: 1
 redirect_from: /knowledgebase/articles/738684-load-testing-with-bluemix-and-load-impact